A. See this post for such a summary, with many links to posts.

 (3) I never photograph near any nearby unusual thing that is causing visible dust or smoke to appear.
 For example, if I see one of those New York City street vendors with a cart that is churning out smoke, I will be careful not to photograph near that.

-(4) I never make use any of unusual lighting techniques, and never use anything than an ordinary camera flash (one that isn't particularly bright).
+(4) I never make use any of unusual lighting techniques, and never use anything other than an ordinary camera flash (one that isn't particularly bright).
 I never shine a flashlight when taking pictures, which can create misleading effects.

 Q. Could lens smudges be the cause of any of the orbs shown on this blog?